michael-franke/michael-franke.github.io/_posts/2017-02-27-CorrelationMultinomial.md

 ![plot of chunk unnamed-chunk-5](/mfpics/2017-02-27-CorrelationMultinomial.Rmd/unnamed-chunk-5-1.png)

-The correlation score of 0.971 is very high (and immensely significant).
+The correlation score of 0.9712 is very high (and immensely significant).
 We are heading towards a publication here!

 But wait a minute.
 Actually, half of our prediction values are superfluous in a sense.
-If we predict choice probability $p$ for one option, the model must predict $1-p$ for the other, of course.
-Similarly if the observed choice frequency of one option is $f$, that of the other must be $1-f$.
+If we predict choice probability $$p$$ for one option, the model must predict $$1-p$$ for the other, of course.
+Similarly if the observed choice frequency of one option is $$f$$, that of the other must be $$1-f$$.
 So what happens if we scrap the redundant part of our data?
 Let's grab the predictions and frequencies for only one of the two options:

 {% highlight r %}